Sandared/modularcode.site/README.md

-# modularcode.site
-This is the website for modularco.de
+# A curated source for Java modularity with OSGi